McDonald’s Sales Just Dropped Big, Here’s Why Fewer People Are Eating Fast Food Right Now

 There’s something uncanny about ordering the same meal you’ve always had, only to find it looks…smaller.

-Welcome to the world of “shrinkflation,” fast food edition.
+Welcome to the world of “shrinkflation,” fast food edition, and McDonald’s isn’t exempt, it might have even started the trend.

-While prices inch upward, portions are quietly getting tinier.
+While prices inch upward slowly but steadily, portions are quietly getting tinier and smaller.

-Now, you peel open the paper wrapper and find a sandwich that looks like a slider.
-You reach into the fries and hit cardboard way too soon.
+Now, you peel open the paper wrapper and find a sandwich that looks like a slider or you reach into the fries and hit cardboard way too soon.

 It’s not just disappointing…it’s disorienting.
-Because the price didn’t shrink.
+Because the price didn’t shrink, in fact it did the opposite, just the food is shrinking.

 Customer Service Has Left the Building